Scientists make 'shock find' that mouse thought to be extinct for 150 years is still alive

 We have good news and bad news.
 A mouse thought to be extinct has turned out to still be alive.
-Unfortunately, its discovery is also a sign of the loss of biodiversity in Australia.
+Unfortunately, its discovery is also a sign of biodiversity loss in Australia.

 Researchers had thought Gould's mouse, a charismatic rodent native to Australia, had been extinct for over 150 years.
 A team studying the decline of native species conducted a study comparing DNA from eight extinct rodents with 42 living rodents.
 They found Gould's mouse was the same as a living species known as the Shark Bay mouse.